|AAMC MD-PhD Summer Undergraduate Research Programs||

 Award Value: Approximately $5,000.

 Supports our nation’s active-duty service members, veterans and military spouses by investing in their higher education.

-Award Value: Award amounts vary, but average $15,000 per academic year
+Award Value: Award amounts vary, but average $11,000 per academic year to cover educational expenses.

 |Truckload Carriers Association Scholarship||

 Awards for students who are closely related to a member of the Truckload Carriers Association.